Women in Trucking at Road Legends

 We had a chat with Pamala Lynch Bowen on this matter and asked her about her experience.
 She started driving professionally to make a better life for herself and her children.
 As a female driver, she believes that women can do anything they set their mind to, and if they want to be drivers, they can surely do it.
 She would love to see other women get behind the wheel, but the reality is that women find it hard to leave their children behind and go on the road.

-Brionna Smith thinks that there will be more women in the industry in the future.
-‘You need to have tough skin sometimes.
-To be honest, I haven’t had to deal with any challenges other than disrespectful men on the road getting mad about a parking spot or a fuel pump :) And in terms of more women in the industry, we are taking over 😂.
+Brionna Smith thinks that in the future there will be more women in the industry.
+‘You really need to have tough skin sometimes.
+To be honest I haven’t had to deal with any challenges other than disrespectful men on the road getting mad about a parking spot or a fuel pump :) And in terms of more women in the industry, most definitely, we are taking over 😂.

 Charla Hawkins